Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Rigorous Problem Formulation

 \subsection{Discretized Model}

-Here we explicitly assume that $f_{\theta}(x,x'),\mu_{\theta}(x),g_{\theta}(x,y)$ are not available, in the sense that they cannot be simulated from or estimated unbiasedly.
-This can occur for instance if $\mathsf{X}$ is an infinite dimensional space.
-We explicitly assume that one must work with a discretized version of the model, that is, there does not (currently) exist an unbiased and non-negative approximation of $\pi_{n}(x_{0:n},\theta)$.
+{The exposition here closely follows that developed in \cite{jklz}.} Here we explicitly assume one must work with a discretized version of the model, that is, there does not (currently) exist an unbiased and non-negative approximation of $\pi_{n}(x_{0:n},\theta)$. {We remark that if the latter approximations are available, then the strategy to be outlined is not required.}